Should You Take Supplements for Weight Loss?

 In fact, several clinical trials have shown that the consumption of such weight-loss supplements may cause health complications, especially in people with pre-existing medical conditions like heart disease.
 Most frequent side effects of the ingredients commonly used in popular weight-loss supplements are headache, nausea, indigestion, urinary tract infection, low levels of HDL (the good cholesterol), increased heart rate, hypertension, anxiety, kidney stones, liver damage, heart attack, and death.

 Moreover, several supplements interact with certain medicines, have poor long-term adherence, and are expensive.
 These factors also act as obstacles in their use.

 Who should take these supplements?

 There is overwhelming evidence showing that these supplements have a limited effect on weight loss and may involve risk of adverse health effects.
 Therefore, their use is not recommended for patients who are able to follow a calorie-restricted diet and exercise regularly to create a calorie deficit that would cause weight reduction.
 However, in certain cases, where an individual is physically incapable of exercising to induce weight loss, supplements could be an option under the guidance and supervision of a health and nutrition expert.

 A sensible approach to weight loss

 Since there is no evidence proving the effectiveness of weight-loss supplements, it’s advisable to follow the tried and tested methods to induce weight loss in a healthy and sustainable manner.

 1. If you are overweight or obese, aim to reduce your body weight to a healthy weight range as per your BMI.
 Once you have a goal in mind, consult a dietitian to find out how many calories you need to consume each day.
-Take their help to chart a diet plan for yourself that is in step with your calorie needs.
+They will suggest the best diet plan for weight loss, which is in line with your calorie needs.

 2. The second important step is to ensure that you get regular exercise that will boost your metabolism and help burn extra calories.
 If you are already exercising on a regular basis, you may need to increase the intensity or duration of your workout or switch to another type of exercise that will increase your energy expenditure.